-The Office of Early Learning is excited to share that Florida Early Childhood Educators are eligible for a $75 stipend upon the successful completion of any of the following courses by June 30, 2021, or until the stipend funding is depleted.
+The Division of Early Learning is excited to share that Florida Early Childhood Educators are eligible for a $75 stipend upon the successful completion of any of the following courses by June 30, 2021, or until the stipend funding is depleted.
 The maximum stipend an eligible participant can receive is $225.
 (3 courses/events x $75 = $225).
 Successful completion may include an end of course assessment or certificate of completion.
 All application and stipend forms are available here.

 From Department of Children and Families: Child Care Training System – Cost $10 per course